Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 # User interface

-## Introduction

 This section shows how to use ModuleStudio.
-Starting with a general demonstration of the user interface it goes step by step through all single editors required for creating a complete model.
+Starting with a general demonstration of the user interface it goes step by step through all UI functions and explains their purpose.

-At the moment this page consists only of a few links to corresponding tutorials.
-It will be enhanced at a later stage after the actual modeling language has matured enough to spend work on completing the user interface.

 ## Basic usage

 Please see [this tutorial](http://modulestudio.de/en/tutorial/basic-usage.html).

+### Editors

+*TBD*

+### Views

+*TBD*

 ## Graphical editors